 A church is not an office.
 The cleaning crew that does well in a strip-mall medical practice often fails in a sanctuary because the work is the same on paper but the standard is completely different.
 Sacred space cleaning isn't a square-foot quote — it's reverence translated into a Monday morning protocol.

 MDSM Solutions has cleaned St. Teresa of Avila Catholic Church in Grovetown continuously since 2018.
-Seven years, six buildings, every Mass schedule, every Holy Day, every funeral, every wedding, every Easter Vigil, every Christmas Eve.
+Year after year, six buildings, every Mass schedule, every Holy Day, every funeral, every wedding, every Easter Vigil, every Christmas Eve.
 We didn't earn that retention through a contract — we earned it through reverence in the work.
 The same standard transfers to any church or religious facility in the Augusta / CSRA market.

 Who this is for